metonym/template-chrome-extension/README.md

 [![Build][build]][build-badge]
 [![Coverage][codecov-shield]][codecov]

-> Template for developing Chrome extensions.
+> Template for developing Chrome extensions with Svelte.

-This project provides a boilerplate for developing Chrome extensions.
+This project provides a boilerplate for developing Chrome extensions using [Svelte 3](https://svelte.dev).

 ## Overview